 UnicodeDecodeError when you come across files that are not coded properly, because there may be some illegally encoded characters in the text file.
 In this case, the

-open() function also have an
+open() function also has an

 errors parameter, indicating what to do if an encoding error is encountered.
 The easiest way is to just ignore the error.